“Simplicity is the ultimate sophistication.” – Leonardo da Vinci

 As some of you know, Merino Wool is my favorite fabric in the world.
 It wicks sweat away when hot, regulates body temperature effectively when cold, and..
 NEVER STINKS.
 I picked an Icebreaker tank-top over a shirt because 1) it’s sexier b) when the shirt does smell (after a long while) – it’s usually only in the armpits.

 Full of pockets and lightweight.
 Mine was actually a convertible but I left the long ‘sleeves’ back home so I practically went with shorts.

 Found those inexpensive boxers on Amazon and ordered them.
 Never tried Minus33 gear before but they’re great.
 Quite cheap and never stinks as well, I guess merino wool is merino wool, after all.

-Read my full Sony Xperia ZR review.
-It’s a wonderful smartphone with a huge battery life.
+It’s a good smartphone with a huge battery life.